8 Easy Ways to Improve Your Mood at Work

 The average person spends 90,000 hours of their life at work.
-Unfortunately, over 50% of the workforce reports feeling stressed out, burned out, and dissatisfied with their day-to-day.
+Unfortunately, over 50 percent of the workforce reports feeling stressed out, burned out, and dissatisfied with their day-to-day.
 Even for those who like their jobs, not every day is peachy.
 Whether it’s because of things going on in your personal life, a particularly stressful period, or you're just feeling down, some days feel like a true slog even if you consider your work to be your true calling.

 The good news is, there are some easy steps you can take to increase your day-to-day happiness at work.
 Some are easy to implement this very moment and some require a little planning ahead, but all are manageable no matter what your professional situation.
 So, instead of reaching for the office cookie jar for a temporary boost next time you’re feeling a little blue at your desk, try one of these proven and sustainable methods for increasing your overall level of happiness at work.